 Information for residency applicants

-Residency stipends and benefits provided to consortium residents
+Residency salaries and benefits provided to consortium residents

 Residents in ACGME accredited programs sponsored by the Consortium have many of the same benefits as regular UCF employees.
 However, there are differences in the retirement plans and the leave policy for residents.